andreasthoelke/dotvim/docs/parrot.md

 - **`15split` instead of `split`** in `open_buf` for the split target.
 - **Custom `generate_chat_filename()`**: collision-safe filename generation (later upstreamed in `064b392` but local version predates it).
 - **Cache behavior**: local diverges from upstream on `cache_expiry_hours` logic in `state.lua` and `multi_provider.lua`.
-- **Protect active queries during cleanup**: long-running reasoning requests remain registered until curl exits; only completed query records older than the cleanup age can be removed.
+- **Protect active queries during cleanup** (`3cc0ee0`): long-running reasoning requests remain registered until curl exits; only completed query records older than the cleanup age can be removed.
+- **Per-query stream state** (`3cc0ee0`): provider stream handlers receive the Parrot query ID so simultaneous chats cannot share response reconciliation state.
+- **Terminal and empty-response recovery** (`3cc0ee0`): terminal Responses events finalize their curl job; a genuinely textless response removes the pending assistant marker and restores the user turn for retry.
+- **Safe attached-context fences** (`7a27fa3`): `@file:`, `@buffer:`, and directory attachments use an outer backtick fence longer than every backtick run inside the attachment.
+Markdown files containing their own fenced code blocks therefore remain one bounded context block.

 ## Pulling from upstream